 Track your receipts and costs to claim your tax deductions.
 Maximising your tax deductions minimises the tax you have to pay.
 It’s important to keep on top of changing rules and regulations to tax laws.
 A Tax Accountant is up to date with the claims businesses can make and will maximise your total deductions.
 Not only will they save you money as well as a headache, their fees are 100% tax deductible.

-You should run a profit and loss statement, balance sheet and cash flow summary every EOFY.
+You should run a profit and loos statement, balance sheet and cash flow summary every EOFY.
 These reports will allow to see the real-time position of your business.
 An accountant will advise your actions based on these reports and help you plan for business growth in the upcoming year.

 Instant Asset Write-Off

 Plan before the EOFY and make any capital purchases that can be written off using the instant asset write-off scheme provided by the government.
 The scheme allows businesses with less than $10 million in turnover to write-off the business portion of a purchased asset.
 Whether it’s a vehicle, a piece of plant or equipment, the entire cost of the asset must be less than $20,000.

 It’s worth speaking with a Tax Accountant before you purchase any equipment.
 They can advise if it’s better to write the asset off instantly or to depreciate over time.